 Terence Leclere is an actor, an immersive person who communes by extemporaneous expression in moment to moment realities, imbued with his studies at William Esper Studios NY and The Second City TCLA, and honed through many lives lived in live performances around the world.

 TL’s poems have been published by /performed live with The Poetry Society of New York, Red Light Lit, Angels Flight, The Poetry Brothel and more at festivals, theatrical venues and anywhere else a poet can perform, as himself and under the noms de plume Jacques Used and E.S.L.iot.
-He also hosts and performs with guests in his music storytelling show Rawkwardness and in his improvised poetry show One Night Ennui.
+He also hosts and performs with guests improvised poetry show One Night Ennui.

 "He's the Tom Cruise of immersive theatre"*

 *although these days Terence is more like the Ted Lasso of immersive theatre, via his company #metaforyou

 "An actor takes the role of Prospero – in my case it was the very talented Terence Leclere – guiding proceedings by reciting the story, advancing the scenes and most importantly, guiding the group to enact various roles and bring the narrative to life"

 "Think of the host as a type of dungeon master that can summon objects, transport the players to new locations or weave a story together.
 We became the pieces that made his tale a reality."

 "Bringing Immersive Home: An Exclusive Interview with the Mind Behind Metaforyou";

 "Terence Leclere disguising the mesmerizing level of vulnerability in his eyes with a façade of leading-man bravado";